allebone/help.omni.af.mil/docs/PEX/Training.md

 2. Trainees navigate from My Page > Qualification Training > View My Training Folder.

-3. To sign a task you open the Trainee’s Training Folder and click on the 623 ta2.
+3. To sign a task you open the Trainee’s Training Folder and click on the 623 tab.

 4. In the Training section in the top left of the 623 tab ensure 623 Task List is selected.